rstatsinger/contrast-java-webgoat-docker/CESetup.md

 # JUMPSTART DEVSECOPS and SECURITY OBSERVABILITY - for FREE - with the Contrast Community Edition

 ## Got a little Docker experience?
-This will be super easy for you.
+This will be easy.

 CLONE THIS REPO (or just grab all the files)

 	- Create a working directory
 	- Stash everything there
-	- Make a backup copy of theDockerfile
+	- Make a backup copy of the Dockerfile

 SIGN UP FOR A Contrast Community Edition Account [here](https://bit.ly/341PrFu)
 	- Check your email for confirmation